konflux-ci/architecture/ADR/0024-release-attribution.md

 the resource has the label `release.rhtap.openshift.io/standing-attribution` set to `true`.

-Since we expect ReleasePlans to be updated by users who may not intend to provide a `Standing Attribution` (i.e. Change `ReleaseStrategy`), it is important to keep track of author information when the annotation is set.
+Since we expect ReleasePlans to be updated by users who may not intend to provide a `Standing Attribution` (i.e. Change `ReleasePlanAdmission`), it is important to keep track of author information when the annotation is set.
 ReleasePlans will make use of the same label described above (`release.rhtap.openshift.io/author`) to keep track of the user information.